Thales1330/PSP/docusaurus/docs/cadTools.md

   <source src = {useBaseUrl ("videos/graphicPropsChange.webm")} type = "video/webm" />
 </video>

-## Connection and disconnection of elements in the bar
+## Connection and disconnection of elements in the bus
 The elements can be disconnected and reconnected to the bars after their insertion only by the * drag-and-drop * tool.
 For this, the element must be selected and its connection node must be dragged to the required location.

 :::warning Watch out!
 The element to be disconnected / reconnected ** must be previously selected ** to carry out the operation.
-Otherwise, the bar will be moved or no operations will be performed.
+Otherwise, the bus will be moved or no operations will be performed.
 :::

 In case of disconnection, the element will be automatically removed from the simulation, being indicated by its color (the element will change to color <Highlight color = "#7f7f7f"> gray</Highlight>).